jstormes/fa/README.md

 ## PHP hosted sites

 In addition to Apache2 hosted websites you can create sites hosted directly hosted by PHP.
-These sites can be hosted on ports 8081 and 8082, and can be opened with your browser at http://loopback.world:8081 or http://loopback.world:8082.
+These sites can be hosted on ports 8080, 8081 and 8082, and can be opened with your browser at http://loopback.world:8081 or http://loopback.world:8082.

+## Infrastructure Tools

 You can find a list of tools by opening your browser to https://loopback.world.

-## XDebug
+## XDebug (Currently disable as it will not work with Swoole)

 By default this setup will try and connect to the hosting machines ip address for PHP debugging.
 The default port is 9000.
 For help with XDebug see [https://xdebug.org/docs/remote](https://xdebug.org/docs/remote).